DCPROGS/HJCFIT/documentation/source/index.rst

 The goal of DCProgs is to provide a collection of tools for scientific research on ion channels.
-The package is derived from the DCPROGS_ suite and will consist of a Python port and wrap of Fortran code with ~30 years usage at University College London.  he rationale is to preserve and cultivate these tools for future research applications.
+The package is derived from the DCPROGS_ suite and will consist of a Python port and wrap of Fortran code with ~30 years usage at University College London.
+The rationale is to preserve and cultivate these tools for future research applications.

 For a description  of the methods involved, see :cite:`colquhoun:1982`, :cite:`hawkes:1992`,